RentDynamics/rentdynamics-cs/README.md

    int communityGroupId = <communityGroupId>;
    DateTime appointmentDate = DateTime.Today;
-   bool isUtc = true; //If set to false, the response will contain values in MDT timezone
+   bool asUtc = true; //Defaults to false.
+When false, times will be in local time.
+When true, times will be in UTC

-   AppointmentTimesVM appointmentTimes = await resource.GetAppointmentTimesAsync(communityGroupId, appointmentDate, isUtc);
+   AppointmentTimesVM appointmentTimes = await resource.GetAppointmentTimesAsync(communityGroupId, appointmentDate, asUtc);
-   //OR you can use synchronous version of the method AppointmentTimesVM appointmentTimes = resource.GetAppointmentTimes(communityGroupId, appointmentDate, isUtc);
+   //OR you can use synchronous version of the method AppointmentTimesVM appointmentTimes = resource.GetAppointmentTimes(communityGroupId, appointmentDate, asUtc);

    //AppointmentTimesVM is a List<DateTime> object foreach(DateTime appointmentTime in appointmentTimes)